biocore/qiime/doc/scripts/multiple_rarefactions.rst

 		Num iterations at each seqs/sample level [default: 1] `-`-lineages_included
 		Output rarefied otu tables will include taxonomic (lineage) information for each otu, if present in input otu table [default: False]
-	`-`-small_included
-		Samples containing fewer seqs than the rarefaction level are included in the output but not rarefied [default: False]

 **Output:**